TristanThrush/perplexity-correlations/examples/get_fasttext_filter/README.md

 Also note that you need to have the required chunked dataset in the `get_error_and_bpb/` directory too.
 The script saves fastText pretraining data filters targeting specified benchmarks.
-To use one of these fastText models as a pretraining data filter, we reccomend that you sort your pretraining documents by the fastText model include score, and then select the highest scoring documents until you've reached your pretraining token budget.
+To use one of these fastText models as a pretraining data filter, we reccomend that you sort your pretraining documents by the model's `__include__` score, and then select the highest scoring documents until you've reached your pretraining token budget.

 Check out some of the example config `.yml` files in this directory to see some of the options that